ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

   <a href="https://material.bits.vib.be/topics/git-introduction/images/02-3-create-readme-repository.PNG"><img src="https://material.bits.vib.be/topics/git-introduction/images/02-3-create-readme-repository.PNG" alt="First Commit With README" class="image-popup"></a>
 </figure>

-We'll be discussing what this repository consists of, but first let's try to get our local repository onto GitHub.
+To understand what each button does feel free to browse through our [advanced git and GitHub resource]({{site.baseurl}}/materials/introducing-humanities-computing/05-advanced-git-github), but first let's try to get our local repository onto GitHub.

 ### Pushing to GitHub